 IRS Free File is exactly what the name says

-According to the IRS, Free File has saved Americans more than $1.6 billion in filing fees since its launch in 2003.
+This program provides the bottom 70% of U.S. earners with zero-cost tax-filing services for federal returns.
+The IRS says Free File has saved Americans well over $1.7 billion in filing fees since its launch in 2003.

-Here's how it works: If your income is $66,000 or less, you file using a free version of popular, commercial tax software such as TurboTax.
+Here's how it works: If your income is $73,000 or less, you can file using a free version of popular name-brand tax software, such as TaxAct.

-What if you earn more than $66,000?
+Earn too much?
 The free software isn't available to you, but if you're willing to try tackling an old-fashioned tax return on your own, you can use "Free File Fillable Forms."
-(Just try to say that five times fast.)
+(Say that five times fast.)

 Using Free File software

 If your income qualifies you for Free File software, go to IRS.gov/freefile.
 Choose the option best for you, and you'll be directed to click through to the company's website.
-(You might save a step and go directly to the site of a provider, like TaxSlayer.)
+(You can also save a step and go directly to the site of a provider.)

 You'll need to have a copy of your last tax return handy, along with your W-2 and any other documentation of your income and deductions.